simonduane/smart-estimation/README.md

 #### Step 1 - retrieval of another daily set of smart meter data

-The smart meter data retrieved today consists of today's "opening" reading and up to 48 half-hourly usage values for "yesterday".
-These data are added to the history in the following steps.
-After a rather deep dive into real data, including an experimental determination of the actual time (UTC) at the start and end of one of these intervals, I know that the daily instalment of data inludes a meter reading somewhere around midnight and usage data for 48 intervals that combine to make a day-long interval that starts at 23:30 on the day before yesterday, and ends at 23:30 yesterday.
-These usages are presented on the My O\*o web-page and in their "API" datafiles as if they relate to a period stretching from one midnight to the next (UTC).
-But they don't (and I have the receipts to prove that).
+The smart meter data retrieved today consists of the opening reading for "today" and up to 48 half-hourly usage values for "yesterday".
+These data should be added to the history as described in the following steps.
+After a rather deep dive into real data, including an empirical determination of the actual time (UTC) at the start and end of one of these usage intervals, I know that the daily instalment of data inludes a meter reading somewhere "around" midnight and usage data for 48 intervals that combine to make a day-long interval that starts at 23:30 on the day before yesterday, and ends at 23:30 yesterday.
+To take one example, at the end of the most recent complete billing month, the closing reading for that month was taken around 00:39 UTC on the first day of the following month.
+The timing of the reading really is only "around" midnight.
+The timing of the boundaries between usage intervals is a lot more precise (good to a second or so) but they are presented on the My O\*o web-page and in their "API" datafiles as if they relate to a period stretching from one midnight to the next (UTC).
+They don't: the boundary between days is at 23:30.
+Ultimately, the particular details matter only when tying up readings and usages "within the uncertainties".

 #### Step 2 - filling gap(s) in usage

 Usage data received are given the status "smart" and added to the history.
 If the smart usage data have gap(s), then a model is used to predict usage value(s) which are inserted to fill the gap(s).
 The inserted usage has status "provisional".

-If a smart reading is received, that is added to the history, status "smart".
+If a smart reading is received, that is added to the history, with status "smart".

 #### Step 3 - calculating a reading